pyscript/pyscript/docs/reference/plugins/py-terminal.md

 # &lt;py-terminal&gt;

 This is one of the core plugins in PyScript, which is active by default.
-With it, you can receive `stdout` and `stderr` from your python code, which will be displayed on the page in `<py-terminal>`.
+With it, you can print to `stdout` and `stderr` from your python code, and the output will be displayed on the page in `<py-terminal>`.

 ## Configuration